Find Trade Colleges

 The total student population at Northeast Alabama Community College is 2,530, which includes 969 full-time undergraduates.
 The school has a student-to-faculty ratio of 16 to 1.

 Roughly 19% of students at Northeast take out loans to pay for college.
-The average amount of student loans is $3,184 a year.
-The school reports a student loan default rate of 3.8% which is much lower than the average rate of 10.8%!
+The typical student loan amount is $3,184 a year.
+The student loan default rate of 3.8% means most graduates are not struggling to pay off their loans.

 #10